 Here are some factors to think about that can guide you to your answer.

-The weather is an incredibly popular topic of conversation.
 Whether it’s snowing beautiful powder or the sun is shining bright, the sky is always changing and affecting each person’s well-being.
 So, choosing your next home should coincide with choosing the climate you want to live in.

 Florida is the warmest state year-round, so it makes sense why retirees flock there.
-California is often considered one of the states with the best year-round weather.
+California is also considered one of the states with the best year-round weather.
 Arizona and Texas are even warmer and drier in the summer months, and the number of active adults in those states speaks for their popularity.
 Delaware is often overlooked, with winter temperatures typically milder than other New England states and beautiful summers with amazing beaches.

 The attractions, cities, and natural landscapes certainly shape the way active adults spend their time.
 If you love exploring nature, states like Utah and Colorado have some of the best national parks in the country.
-Living by the beach is popular for a lot of retirees, and luckily, there are plenty of active adult communities in coastal areas like Hilton Head in South Carolina, all over Southern California, and countless spots in Florida.
+Living by the beach is popular for a lot of retirees, and luckily, there are plenty of active adult communities in coastal areas like Hilton Head Island in South Carolina, all over Southern California, and countless spots in Florida.

 Cities, parks, and beaches are just the tip of the iceberg.
 Maybe you’re more interested in living near one of the lakes, rivers, small towns, or rocky sea coasts that can shape a happy, healthy retirement.
 Whatever you decide you want to live near should be just as important as the community and the home you end up choosing.